Team

 Chris holds a B.A. from the College of the Holy Cross and an M.P.H. from the University of Massachusetts School of Public Health at Amherst.

-Maria is also the Managing Director of Longview Ventures, an independent investment vehicle focused on clinical-stage opportunities, as a complement to Broadview’s dedication to Seed and Series A financings.
+Tom shares responsibility for all aspects of Broadview’s investment activity, from identification and screening of new opportunities, through due diligence, negotiation of deal structure, and portfolio company board involvement.
+Tom also serves as Managing Director of Longview Ventures, an independent investment vehicle focused on clinical stage opportunities, as a complement to Broadview’s dedication to Seed and Series A financings.

 Christopher started his pharmaceutical career at Novartis as a senior scientist in the Metabolic and Cardiovascular Diseases group and then as Director of Strategic Alliances with responsibilities for therapeutic area strategy, business development and alliance management.
 After Novartis, Christopher was Vice President of Business Development at SkyePharma US Inc., a drug delivery company, where he was responsible for out-licensing the company’s clinical assets and drug delivery technologies.